http://muttscomics.com/

 My first reaction was dismay

-Then decided to let him stay
+Then I decided to let him stay

 I was careful not to splash him